Obstacker/juice-docs-v2/docs/user/legal/faq.md

 Juicebox seeks to be as diligent as possible in compiling and updating the information on its website.
 However, there is no guarantee of the correctness and completeness of the information provided here.
 Juicebox does not guarantee that this information is up to date and such information may be subject to change at any time and without notice.
 :::

--   **What is the most common type of Juicebox?**
+-   **What is the most common type of Juicebox Project type?**

-> The most common pattern for Juicebox Projects are the fund raise.
-Simple succinct idea with some tangible activity appear to have had mass appeal.
-Constitution DAO and AssangeDAO both created Juicebox Projects to receive funds for a fixed duration of time.
-At that date certain time, the funds were removed from the Juicebox Protocol and
+> The most common type of Juicebox Project are the single-target fund raises.
+Both unincorporated non-profits or trust would work sufficiently fine. s